Jonny Greenwood: On a Friday

-The Greenwood brothers attended the independent boys' school Abingdon, where they formed a band, On a Friday, with the singer Thom Yorke, the guitarist Ed O'Brien and the drummer Philip Selway.
-Jonny had previously been in another band, Illiterate Hands, with Matt Hawksworth, Simon Newton, Ben Kendrick, Nigel Powell and Yorke's brother Andy Yorke.
-The youngest member of On a Friday, Greenwood was two school years below Yorke and Colin and the last to join.
-He first played harmonica and keyboards, but soon became the lead guitarist.
+At Abingdon, the Greenwood brothers formed a band, On a Friday, with the singer Thom Yorke, the guitarist Ed O'Brien and the drummer Philip Selway.
+Jonny, the youngest, was three school years below Yorke and Colin and the last to join.
+He was previously in another band, Illiterate Hands, with Matt Hawksworth, Simon Newton, Ben Kendrick, Nigel Powell and Yorke's brother, Andy.

-As the band had fired their previous keyboardist for playing too loudly, Greenwood spent his first months playing with his keyboard turned off.
+Greenwood initially played harmonica and keyboards for On a Friday.
+As they had fired their previous keyboardist for playing too loudly, Greenwood spent his first months playing with his keyboard turned off.
 No one in the band realised, and Yorke told him he added an "interesting texture".
 According to Greenwood, "I'd go home in the evening and work out how to actually play chords, and cautiously, over the next few months, I would start turning this keyboard up."
+According to Selway, at On a Friday's first gig, in Oxford’s Jericho Tavern, Greenwood sat on the stage with a harmonica, "waiting for his big moment to arrive".
+He eventually became the lead guitarist.

+Although the other members of On a Friday had left Abingdon by 1987 to attend university, they continued to rehearse on weekends and holidays.
 Greenwood studied music at A Level, including chorale harmonisation.

 Career

-1991—1992: Pablo Honey and early success
+1991–1992: Pablo Honey

-In 1991, Greenwood was three weeks into a degree in music and psychology at Oxford Polytechnic when On a Friday signed a recording contract with EMI.
-He dropped out of university and On a Friday changed their name to Radiohead.
-The band found early success with their debut single, "Creep" (1992).
+In 1991, the members of On a Friday regrouped in Oxford, sharing a house on the corner of Magdalen Road and Ridgefield Road.
+Greenwood played harmonica on the 1992 Blind Mr. Jones single "Crazy Jazz".
+He enrolled at Oxford Brookes University to study psychology and music, but left after his first term after On a Friday signed a record contract deal with EMI.
+Greenwood said he had been "headed for the back of the viola section at some minor orchestra".

+The band changed their name to Radiohead and released their first album, Pablo Honey, in 1993.
+Radiohead found early success with their debut single, "Creep", released in 1992.
 According to Rolling Stone, "It was Greenwood's gnashing noise blasts that marked Radiohead as more than just another mopey band ...
 An early indicator of his crucial role in pushing his band forward."
-Greenwood played harmonica on Blind Mr. Jones's 1992 single "Crazy Jazz".
+The Independent wrote that it was "the kind of transformative moment that has become his signature contribution to the Radiohead style".